In the guide

 The data plate also commonly includes information relating to electrical rating, power consumption, etc.

-Data plate pre-2021
+Data plate - CE mark

-Data plate pre-2017
+Typical data plate pre-2017

 Newer equipment may also have some of the required markings indicated on the equipment's display screen rather than permanently displayed on the equipment body.

-The accuracy of approved weighing equipment is divided into four classes and careful consideration must be given to which accuracy class should be used for particular weight determination.
+The accuracy of approved weighing equipment is divided into four classes, and careful consideration must be given to which accuracy class should be used for particular weight determination.

 Classes of weighing equipment